Uncut Gems: Critical response

 Adam Sandler's performance garnered critical acclaim, with several critics deeming it the best of his career.

 On Rotten Tomatoes, the film has an approval rating of 91% based on 351 reviews, with an average score of 8.4/10; the site's "critics consensus" reads: "Uncut Gems reaffirms the Safdies as masters of anxiety-inducing cinema—and proves Adam Sandler remains a formidable dramatic actor when given the right material."
-On Metacritic, the film has a weighted average score of 93 out of 100 based on reviews by 56 critics, indicating "universal acclaim".
-Audiences polled by CinemaScore during the film's limited release gave it an average grade of "A−" on an A+ to F scale.
-Following the film's wide release, CinemaScore re-polled audiences and its score declined to "C+", and the film received an average score of 2 out of 5 stars on PostTrak.
+On Metacritic, it has a weighted average score of 93 out of 100 based on reviews by 56 critics, indicating "universal acclaim".
+Audiences polled by CinemaScore during the limited release gave it an average grade of "A−" on an A+ to F scale.
+Following the wide release, CinemaScore re-polled audiences and its score declined to "C+", and Uncut Gems received an average score of 2 out of 5 stars on PostTrak.

-Sandler's performance received critical acclaim, with some commentators calling it the best of his career.
-Todd McCarthy of The Hollywood Reporter wrote that "Many will agree that this is Sandler's best performance, and the Safdies will finally move from the fringes of the commercial film scene to somewhere closer to the center."
-Sandler was talked up as a possible Academy Award for Best Actor nominee.
+Sandler's performance received acclaim, with some commentators calling it the best of his career.
+Todd McCarthy of The Hollywood Reporter wrote, "Many will agree that this is Sandler's best performance, and the Safdies will finally move from the fringes of the commercial film scene to somewhere closer to the center."
+Some considered Sandler a possible Academy Award for Best Actor nominee.
 On The Howard Stern Show, he joked that if he did not win an Oscar, he would make the "worst movie ever ... so bad on purpose just to make you all pay."
-After learning that he had not been nominated, he congratulated Kathy Bates—his former co-star in The Waterboy (1998)—on her Best Supporting Actress nomination, and joked that he finally "can stop wearing suits."
+After learning that he had not been nominated, he congratulated Kathy Bates—his co-star in The Waterboy (1998)—on her Best Supporting Actress nomination, and joked that he finally "can stop wearing suits".